resbazaz/organization/GOVERNANCE.md

 #### Voting membership

 ResBaz strives to make decisions through community involvement with slack messages.
-By default, changes are approved without consensus from community.
+By default, changes are approved when no one voices concerns within a period of time, following lazy consensus.

 ### Leadership

-ResBaz and it's events are led by a small group of volunteers.
+ResBaz and its events are typically not led, but organzined by a small group of self-selected volunteers.

 ### Funding

-ResBaz is funded by a variety of sources, including individual donations, corporate sponsorships, and grants.
-The board of directors is responsible for ensuring that ResBaz's finances are managed in a responsible and transparent manner.
+ResBaz is primarily based on volunteers donating time to ResBaz.
+Some events are occasionally funded by a variety of sources, including individual donations, university sponsorships, and grants.
+The steering committee is responsible for ensuring that ResBaz's finances are managed in a responsible and transparent manner.

 ### Code of conduct